Enjoy this really nice pineapple and mixed berries cake with a sprinkle of cinnamon and icing sugar if you can bear more sweetness, I can!

 - Butter a 28 x 28 cm tray or any oven dish that is around 28 cm and scatter the remaining butter in little knobs on the bottom of the tray.

-- Cut the pineapple into 1 cm thick rings, remove the hard middle part and arrange on the bottom of the tray/dish.
+- Cut the pineapple into 1cm (1/2 inch) thick rings, remove the hard middle part and arrange it on the bottom of the tray/dish.
 Cut a ring or two into smaller pieces to cover the bigger gaps.
-Put the berries in the center of the pineapples rings and in all the small gaps.
+Put the berries in the centre of the pineapples rings and into the small gaps.

-- Sprinkle half of the Demerara/ Moscavado sugar over the pineapple and put in the oven for 20 mins.
-After the 20 min take out and let it cool slightly.
+- Sprinkle half of the Demerara/ Muscovado sugar over the pineapple and put it in the oven for 20 mins.
+After 20 mins, take it out and allow it to cool slightly.

 - Meanwhile in a bowl, beat the eggs with a pinch of salt, sugar and gradually, while still mixing, add the oil.
 Beat until is all nice and fluffy.
 You can beat yolks and whites separately however this isn't necessary.

-- In a separate bowl mix the flour, baking powder and the soda bicarbonate which needs mixing with the spoon of cider vinegar and then put in.
+- In a separate bowl mix the flour, baking powder and the soda bicarbonate which needs mixing with the spoon of cider vinegar and added to the flour.

-- Add the egg mixture and the yogurt to the flour and mix well with a spatula until is all homogenized.
+- Add the egg mixture and the yoghurt to the flour and mix well with a spatula until it is well homogenized.

-- Pour this mixture over the cooled pineapple, sprinkle the remainder of the Demarara sugar and place in the oven.
+- Pour this mixture over the cooled pineapple, sprinkle the remainder of the Demerara sugar and place in the oven.

 - Bake for about 25 minutes at 180C/350F and then increase to 190C/380F and bake for another 20-25 min until is nice and golden.
 Turn the oven off but do not take the cake out.
 Instead, open slightly the oven (about 2-3 cm, maybe place a towel to help keep the oven door ajar) and wait until it is almost cool.